 When you arrive at the blood drive or center, you will go through an interview.
 The interview will be private and confidential.

-- A drop of your blood to be sure you have enough red blood cells to donate safely
+The American Red Cross will do a mini-physical that includes checking your temperature, blood pressure, and pulse.
+They will also check a drop of your blood to make sure you have enough red blood cells to donate safely.

-- You will be asked about your past and present health and lifestyle, and the Red Cross will answer any questions you may have.
-Depending on your answers, you may be deferred from donating, either temporarily or permanently.
+You will need to answer questions about your health status and lifestyle.
+Depending on your answers, you may be deferred from donating blood, either temporarily or permanently.

 When You Give Blood

 Donated blood comes from a needle inserted into a vein in your arm or hand.
 All equipment is sterile and used one time.
 You may feel a small sting from the needle.
 You do not have to watch the process if it makes you feel uncomfortable.